 Cyprus has many public and private schools.
 If you are Greek-speaking, you would be able to enroll in public schools which is free, however non-Greeks would have to enroll in private English medium schools, where there is an annual fee.
 Private schools can be found in all main cities on the island.
 Ideally, it is best to enroll in advance, to ensure a place for your child.

 Rentals are considered reasonable if you compare them to most European cities, however salaries are relatively low so the cost of living can prove to be a bit difficult if you do not have a good income.

-There a number of developers that you can go to for rentals or for sales, which you can find here: www.scala.cy
+There a number of developers that you can go to for property rentals or property sales in Cyprus , which you can find on www.scala.cy

 Cyprus can boast over 300 days of sunshine, with even a few days of snow in the Troodos mountains!
 It really is the ideal place for those who love the sun and the sea, and for those who are looking for a better quality lifestyle for themselves and or their children.